-CO1 Understand the concept of surface coating, constituents of paint, Understand varnish and lacqers, mechanism of film formation, and characteristics of natural and synthetic polymers used in coatings, varnishes and sealants.
-CO2 Understand role ofwetting agents, driers, solvent and plasticizers in coatings.
-CO3 Understand principles of coating formulation, machines/ball mills used Understand inmaking coating formulations, and safety, health and hazards. and Apply CO4 Understand the surface preparation and pretreatments for coatings.
-Understand and Apply CO5 Understand and analyze types of coatings for industrial and Understand architectural application, rheological behavior and testing of coatings. and Analyze
+CO1 Understand the concept of surface coating, constituents of paint, varnish and lacqers, mechanism of film formation, and characteristics of natural and synthetic polymers used in coatings, varnishes and sealants.
+Understand CO2 Understand pigment and pigmentation, dispersion techniques, and role ofwetting agents, driers, solvent and plasticizers in coatings.
+Understand CO3 Understand principles of coating formulation, machines/ball mills used inmaking coating formulations, and safety, health and hazards.
+Understand and Apply CO4 Understand the surface preparation and pretreatments for coatings.
+Understand and Apply CO5 Understand and analyze types of coatings for industrial and architectural application, rheological behavior and testing of coatings.
+Understand and Analyze

-COs POs PS PSOs
+COs POs PSOs

 1 2 3 4 5 6 7 8 9 10 11 12 3 3

 CO1 3 1 2 3 3

 CO2 3 1 2 3 3

 CO3 3 1 2 3 3

 CO4 3 1 1 2 3 3

 CO5 3 2 1 1 2 3 3

 Total 3 2 1 1 2 3 3